 You may decide to develop a career in consultancy, working with clients to provide guidance on designs and constructions, or suggesting engineering solutions and project-management support.

 With experience it is possible to work for classification societies in regulation and surveying.
-This involves making sure that any plans of vessels to be built, and the actual construction of the ships themselves, meet rules and regulations as set out by organisations such as the International Maritime Organisation (IMO).
+This involves making sure that any plans of vessels to be built, and the actual construction of the ships themselves, meet rules and regulations as set out by organisations such as the IMO.

 Career development opportunities may also lie within other areas of the maritime field such as equipment procurement, sales or marketing.
-Many of the skills gained in this industry are transferable and valued elsewhere so there are many options available.
+Many of the skills gained in this industry are transferable and valued elsewhere so many options are available.

 With further qualifications you could consider becoming a college or university lecturer, teaching aspects of naval architecture or you could move into research and development.